-Gauge your harvest plans accordingly; cool or rainy weather during the growing time may put crops back by a week or two, but generally plan to get your each crop out of the garden on the day it is scheduled to reach maturity.
+Gauge your harvest plans accordingly; cool or rainy weather during the growing period may delay crops by a week or two, but generally plan to harvest each crop on the day it is scheduled to reach maturity.

 In cool- to warm-summer regions, July is the month to begin sowing and planting cool-weather crops for fall and winter harvest.
 If there is not time to get a second or third warm-weather crop to harvest before the fall cool down, turn now to starting cool-weather crops.

 In warm- to hot-summer regions and in mild-winter regions, there is plenty of growing season left for planting warm-weather crops.
 Succession plantings of cucumbers, peppers, and tomatoes can go into the garden this month.

 Look ahead to the first average frost date to decide which variety of a crop still has time to reach harvest.
 For example, early to harvest tomatoes (55 to 65 days) may bookend your tomato succession planting if there are still 60 to 80 days before the first average frost.

 Tips for Cool- to Warm-Summer Northern Regions

 Cool- to warm-summer regions have day-time average temperatures of 70 degrees F/ 21 degrees C.

 Harvest.
 First or second crops of beans, cabbages, zucchini, and early tomatoes should be ready soon.
 Pick beans, broad beans, spinach, and summer cabbages.
 Lift early potatoes and first main crop potatoes.
 Lift onions, shallots, garlic, carrots, turnips, and beets.
 Click here to see 40 harvest articles for your crops.

 Planting.
 The remaining seedlings started in late spring and early summer should be planted out now.
 Additional sowing of succession crops–lettuces, radishes, beans, and spinach–should be made.
 More at: Succession Planting Summer into Autumn